annotell/public-docs/docs-src/docs/kognic-io/overview.md

     metadata: Mapping[str, Union[int, float, str, bool]] = field(default_factory=dict)
 ```

-The fields contain all the information required to create the input.
+The fields contain all the information required to create the scene.

 ### External Id
-Whenever an input is uploaded it automatically gets a UUID, this is used as the primary identifier by Kognic and by all of our internal systems.
-However, in order to make communication around specific inputs easier we also allow for clients to include any kind of identifier to the input via the external id.
+Whenever an scene is uploaded it automatically gets a UUID, this is used as the primary identifier by Kognic and by all of our internal systems.
+However, in order to make communication around specific scenes easier we also allow for clients to include any kind of identifier to the scene via the external id.

 ### Sensor Specification
 The sensor specification contains information related to the different camera and/or lidar sensors
-used for capturing the data present on the input.
+used for capturing the data present on the scene.

 The additional fields are optional and relate to specifying the order of the camera sensors and
 human readable variants of the sensor name (e.g. "Front Camera" instead of "FC").